jonasrottmann/realm-browser/README.md

 The project is available via [JitPack.io](https://jitpack.io/#jonasrottmann/realm-browser/).

-Step 1.
-Add the JitPack repository to your build file
+1. Add the JitPack repository to your build file
 ```
 allprojects {
         repositories {